List of foreign-language films nominated for Academy Awards: Notes

 A: The Academy Award for Best Foreign Language Film (now International Feature Film) had not been created yet when this film received its nomination.

 B: Shoeshine (1946) won a Special Award the same year because "the high quality of this motion picture, brought to eloquent life in a country scarred by war, is proof to the world that the creative spirit can triumph over adversity".

 C: The Bicycle Thief (1948) won a Special Foreign Language Film Award the same year.

 D: Rashomon (1950) won an Honorary Foreign Language Film Award the previous year.

 E: Forbidden Games (1952) won an Honorary Foreign Language Film Award two years earlier.

 F: Gate of Hell (1953) won an Honorary Foreign Language Film Award the same year.

+G: Two People Exchanging Saliva (2025) tied with The Singers for Best Live Action Short Film.